 Measure the AC current and/or voltage phase angles applied to the relay system.

 When applicable, test the relay system for proper directional operation.

+Some guidance has been developed to help industry perform thorough commission testing.
+Note: For more information about commissioning protection systems, see IEEE PSRC, WG I-25 Commissioning Testing of Protection Systems and the Joint Review of Protection System Commissioning Programs published by FERC.

 Modifying a Protection System